What is abortion?

 What are the methods of abortions?

-The most common method of abortion used in Canadian abortion clinics and hospitals is the Suction - Aspiration method.
-Used in the first trimester, the cervical muscle is stretched open.
-A hollow plastic tube with a knife like edge is inserted into the uterus.
-The suction machine then tears the baby's body into pieces, and sucks them into a bottle.
-For older babies, the prostaglandin method is used.
-Prostaglandin is a hormone that induces labor.
-The baby usually dies from the trauma of delivery.
-Saline abortions poison the unborn child, and Dilation and Evacuation is when a pliers like instrument is inserted through the cervix, and used to tear apart the baby.
-The skull is then crushed and pulled out.
+The most common method of abortion used in Canadian abortion clinics and hospitals is the Suction-Aspiration method, used in the first trimester.
+The cervical muscle is stretched open and a hollow plastic tube is inserted into the uterus.
+The suction machine then tears the developing child's body into pieces, and sucks them into a bottle.